Building Your Character

 Character Creation Overview

-Creating your character happens in three core steps at Level Zero, with an optional fourth when you advance to Level 1.
+Creating your character happens in four core steps at Level Zero, with an optional fifth when you advance to Level 1.

 1